Purpose of the strata housing website

 History of the Strata Property Act

-Over a million people live in strata housing in B.C., governed by 27,000 strata corporations.
-All strata corporations operate through elected strata councils and make democratic decisions under the Strata Property Act, Regulations and the individual strata corporation's bylaws and rules.
+An estimated 1.5 million people live in strata housing in B.C..
+There are 34,000 strata corporations in B.C. which includes residential, commercial and mixed use ones.
+All strata corporations operate through elected strata councils and make democratic decisions under the Strata Property Act, regulations and the individual strata corporation's bylaws and rules.
 Strata councils may be assisted by a strata property manager.

-The Strata Property Act, Regulations, and the strata corporation's bylaws and rules specify in detail the requirements for governance, finances, voting, meetings and enforcement of bylaws and collection of monthly fees and special levies to fund strata corporations, including operations, repair and maintenance.
+The Strata Property Act, Regulations, and the strata corporation's bylaws and rules specify in detail the requirements for governance, finances, voting, meetings and enforcement of bylaws and collection of strata fees (usually monthly) and special levies to fund strata corporations, including operations, repair and maintenance.

 It is important that users do not rely on the strata housing website as a substitute for getting legal advice.